Albany Council must re-vote after certain steps skipped

 ALBANY, Ore.
-(AP) — The Albany City Council must again take up on an ordinance aimed at easing restrictions on accessory dwelling units after a vote last week was found to be invalid.
+(AP) — The Albany City Council must again take up an ordinance aimed at easing restrictions on accessory dwelling units after a vote last week was found to be invalid.

 The Council passed the measure Nov.
 7 on a 4-2 vote.
 Mayor Sharon Konopa vetoed it.